 - (a) General rule.
 In the case of an individual, a partnership, a trust an estate, or an electing small business corporation (as defined in section 1371(b)), no deductions which would otherwise be allowable under chapter 1 of the Code shall be allowed with respect to the use of a dwelling unit used by such person during the taxable year as a residence except as provided in section 280A and in §§1.280A-1 through 1.280A-3.
 The requirements imposed by section 280A are in addition to the requirements imposed by other provisions of the Code.
 If a deduction is claimed for an item attributable to a dwelling unit used by the taxpayer during the taxable year as a residence, the taxpayer must first establish that it is otherwise allowable as a deduction under chapter 1 of the Code before the provisions of section 280A become applicable.
 Section 1.280A-2 sets forth the rules relating to the deductibility of expenses attributable to the rental of a dwelling unit used as a residence.
 Note that the allocation rule of section 280A(e) and §1.280A-3(c) applies to expenses attributable to any dwelling unit used by the taxpayer for personal purposes on any day during the taxable year, whether or not the taxpayer is treated as using the unit as a residence. - (b) Deductions allowable without regard to any connection with a trade or business or an income-producing activity.
 Deductions which are allowable without regard to any connection with a trade or business or an income-producing activity are allowed with respect to the use of dwelling units.
-Such deductions include the deduction for interest under section 163, the deduction for taxes under section 164, and the deduction for casualty losses under section 165. - (c) Dwelling unit. - (1) In general.
+Such deductions include the deduction for interest under section 163, the deduction for taxes under section 164, and the deduction for casualty losses under section 165.

+(c) Dwelling unit.

+- (1) In general.
 For purposes of this section and §§1.280A-2 and 1.280A-3, the term "dwelling unit" includes a house, apartment, condominium, mobile home, boat, or similar property, which provides basic living accommodations such as sleeping space, toilet, and cooking facilities.
 All structures and other property appurtenant to a dwelling unit which do not themselves constitute dwelling units are considered part of the unit.
-For example, an individual who rents to another person space in a garage which is appurtenant to a house which the individual owns and occupies may claim deductions with respect to that rental activity only to the extent allowed under section 280A, paragraph (b) of this section, and §1.280A-3.
+For example, an individual who rents to another person space in a garage which is appurtenant to a house which the individual owns and occupies may claim deductions with respect to that rental activity only to the extent allowed under section 280A, paragraph (b) of this section, and §1.280A-3. - (2) Exception.

-(2) Exception.
 Notwithstanding the provisions of paragraph (c)(1) of this section the term "dwelling unit" does not include any portion of a unit which is used exclusively as a hotel, motel, inn, or similar establishment.
 Property is so used only if it is regularly available for occupancy by paying customers and only if no person having an interest in the property is deemed under the rules of this section to have used the unit as a residence during the taxable year.
-Thus, this exception may apply to a portion of a home used to furnish lodging to tourists or to long-term boarders such as students.
-This exception may also apply to a unit entered in a rental pool (see 1.280A-3(e)) if the owner of the unit does not use it as a residence during the taxable year.
+For example, this exception will apply to a unit entered in a rental pool (see §1.280A-3(e)) only if the owner of the unit does not use it as a residence during the taxable year.